starnight/test-azure-function/README.md

 # test-azure-function

-This is an Azure Function CI practice
+This is an Azure Function CI practice.
+This follows the article "[Azure Functions with Go](https://www.thorsten-hans.com/azure-functions-with-go/)".